whiskey/markdown-cv/index.md

 ### Professional

-`11/2019-today`
+`11/2019-02/2020`

 <span class="tag free">Freelance</span>

 **Mobile developer (iOS)**, _Deutsche Post IT Services GmbH_, Berlin

-- Design, Development & Testing of a new products (iPhone and iPad)
+- Design, Development & Testing of new products to access & maintain the new generation of "Packstation" pick-up locations (iPhone and iPad)
 - _Technologies:_ Swift, UIKit, CoreBluetooth, Fastlane & Xcode Bots for continuous integration

 `05/2019-11/2019`